Frequently Asked Questions

 Absolutely not!

-The rotary device can be fixtured at 0 to 90 degrees, or taken out of the machine to allow for flatwork engraving.
+The rotary device can be fixtured at 0 to 90 degrees, which gives options to engrave on the spoke areas, or even repositioned to allow for engraving flat work.

 There is a lot of versatility in this process which translates to a lot of creativity to make this process unique to your company/brand.